 Have you ever faced any situation when you needed an extra hand?
-Like when your vehicle stuck in sand, mud or water.
+Like when your vehicle gets stuck in sand, mud or water.

-Or if you work on a project which requires regular lifting, pulling or suspending items, then you might appreciate how a winch can help you going forward.
+Or if you are working on a project which requires heavy lifting, pulling or suspending items, then you might appreciate how a winch can help you going forward.

 After reading this article, you’ll get a clear idea about winch and their different types.
 Let’s dive into the main section of our article.

 What Is A Winch?